UNM Sandoval Nurse fired

 Try posting with a purpose.

-2 thoughts on “UNM Sandoval Nurse Fired over Offensive Social Media Posts”
+2 responses to “UNM Sandoval Nurse Fired over Offensive Social Media Posts”